tink-ab/tink-link-ios/README.md

     ]
     ```

 3. Create a `TinkLinkViewController` with the market and list of scopes to use.
-By default, only real providers are shown.
-If you want to test with test providers without entering real credentials, you can specify a `ProviderPredicate` like this: `providerPredicate: .kinds(.onlyTest)`.
-Read more about the available test providers [here](https://docs.tink.com/resources/aggregation/available-test-providers).
     ```swift
     let tinkLinkViewController = TinkLinkViewController(market: "SE", scopes: scopes) { result in
         // Handle result